 Alcohol and Antidepressants

 The combination of alcohol and antidepressants is a dangerous mix.
-The user will feel a higher level of intoxication and might find himself or herself fighting more intense emotions.
+The user will feel a higher level of intoxication and might find themselves fighting more intense emotions.
 Alcohol may also limit the effectiveness of the antidepressant treatment by eliminating the positive effect of the antidepressant.

 Alcohol and Antihistamines

-When you mix alcohol and antihistamines, you have metabolism issues where alcohol can minimize antihistamines’ effectiveness.
+When you mix alcohol and antihistamines, alcohol may minimize antihistamines’ effectiveness.
 Alcohol can also be responsible for exacerbated side effects in some types of antihistamines.

 Alcohol and Cocaine